plateofplants/plateofplants.github.io/_posts/2016-06-14-west-african-peanut-soup.md

 - 2 Tablespoons grated ginger
 - 4 cloves garlic, minced
 - 1 teaspoon salt
-- 2 cups kale or collards, roughly chopped
+- 2 cups collards or kale, roughly chopped
-- 1 large sweet potato, cubed
-- 1 Tablespoon olive oil
-- 3/4 cup Natural Peanut butter*
+- 3/4 cup Natural Peanut butter
 - 1/2 cup Tomato paste
 - Sriracha to taste
 - chopped peanuts

 ### Directions

-1. Preheat oven to 400 degrees.
-2. spread sweet potatoes out on parchment lined baking sheet.
-Drizzle with oil, season with S&P, and bake for 15-20 minutes, until tender.
-3. In a large stock pot, bring broth, onion, ginger, and garlic to a boil.
+1. In a large stock pot, bring broth, onion, ginger, and garlic to a boil.
 Simmer 20 minutes.
 4. In a mixing bowl whisk peanut butter, tomato paste, and 2 cups hot stock.
 After mixture is smooth, add to pot of broth.
 Stir in greens and hot sauce to taste, simmer 15 minutes.
-With a few minutes left, add in the sweet potatoes.
 5. Serve over rice(or other grain).
 Garnish with chopped peanuts.